Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions

-While based on an empirical description of the inclination dependence, these results illustrate two main points highlighted on the introduction: \begin{itemize} \item The apparent global and local reduced mobility described in Eqs.\ref{Eq:Equation_Mean_Mobility} and \ref{Equation_apparent_mobility} are classically discussed when reverse engineering of 3D in-situ experimental data is considered.
-As illustrated, the deviation from expected values and behaviour can potentially be explained by the fact to neglect the torque terms in the analysis.
+While based on an empirical description of the inclination dependence, these results illustrate two main points highlighted in the introduction: \begin{itemize} \item The apparent global and local reduced mobility described in Eqs. \ref{Eq:Equation_Mean_Mobility} and \ref{Equation_apparent_mobility} are classically discussed when reverse engineering of 3D in-situ experimental data is considered.
+As illustrated, the deviation from expected values and behaviour can potentially be explained by the fact that the GB stiffness must be taken into account in the analysis and not only the GB energy.
 This result may have the effect of weighting the increasingly common conclusion that this deviation is only due to the fact that reduced mobility cannot be properly described in the usual 5-dimensional space of misorientation and inclination.
-Of course, it is not proven here that this is not the case but we have illustrated that the torque terms must be taken into account in reverse engineering analysis of experimental data. \item Another conclusion concerns the fact that GG full-field simulations, defined as anisotropic by considering the GB energy described in the usual 5-dimensional space, can be misleading if the torque terms are not explicitly incorporated into the considered driving pressure. \end{itemize}
+Of course, it is not proven here that this is not the case but it is clearly demonstrated that the torque terms must be taken into account in reverse engineering analysis of experimental data at the polycrystal scale. \item Another conclusion concerns the fact that GG full-field simulations, defined as anisotropic by considering the GB energy described in the usual 5-dimensional space, can potentially be misleading if the torque terms are not explicitly incorporated into the considered driving pressure. \end{itemize}